Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 ## EOP

-For Enterprise-On-Premises (EOP) customers, the SuperAdmin configures SSO at the System level.
-If a System Admin decides to set up SSO, it's important to note that Contrast doesn't support user provisioning; therefore, users must have an existing account in Contrast before authenticating with SSO.
-Also, if users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated.
+For Enterprise-on-Premises (EOP) customers, the SuperAdmin configures SSO at the System level. <!-- If users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated. -->

 ### Get started